Franklin Graham followed in his father Billy's footsteps, but took a right-leaning path

 But his son, the Rev. Franklin Graham, isn’t practicing what his father preached.

-Billy Graham largely left the culture wars to combative conservative evangelicals like James Dobson, Jerry Falwell and Pat Robertson, his son has not hesitated to level hell fire against gay people, tarring them as sinners and followers of Satan.
+Billy Graham largely left the culture wars to combative conservative evangelicals like James Dobson, Jerry Falwell and Pat Robertson, but his son has not hesitated to level threats of hell fire against gay people, tarring them as sinners and followers of Satan.

 Both Grahams opposed homosexuality, but while Billy Graham was apologetic after he suggested in 1993 that AIDS was "a judgment of God" and afterward largely steered clear of the subject, Franklin has not held his tongue.

-Billy Graham was, for the most part, respectful of other religions — although he did face criticism after a Nixon Chief of Staff H.R.
-Haldeman's posthumously published diaries in 1994 quoted Graham from 1972 as saying that "satanic Jews" dominated the news media.
-After first denying the quotes, Graham apologized in 2002 when audio surfaced, and said his remarks did "not reflect my love for the Jewish people."
+Billy Graham was, for the most part, respectful of other religions — although he did face criticism in 1994 after he was quoted in the posthumously published diaries of H.R.
+Haldeman, President Richard Nixon's chief of staff, as having said in 1972 that "satanic Jews" dominated the news media.
+After first denying the quotes, Graham apologized in 2002 when audio of them surfaced, and said his remarks did "not reflect my love for the Jewish people."

-“He was a remarkable reassuring pastoral presence,” Jon Meacham, a presidential historian and MSNBC contributor, said.
+“He was a remarkable reassuring pastoral presence,” Jon Meacham, a presidential historian and an MSNBC contributor, said of Billy Graham.
 “He was an evangelical but not a fundamentalist.”

-To other experts, what Franklin Graham represents is a return to the harsher old time religion that his father did not push, one that excludes non-Christians and insisted that salvation was only for those who accepted Jesus as their savior.
+To other experts, what Franklin Graham represents is a return to the harsher old time religion that his father did not push, one that excludes non-Christians and insisted that salvation is only for those who accept Jesus as their savior.

-“Billy Graham made a conscious decision early in his career to forsake the narrow and constrictive fundamentalism of his childhood,” said Randall Balmer, who chairs the Department of Religion at Dartmouth University, in New Hampshire.
+“Billy Graham made a conscious decision early in his career to forsake the narrow and constrictive fundamentalism of his childhood,” said Randall Balmer, who chairs the religion department at Dartmouth.
 “I think Franklin Graham has done the opposite.
 He has chosen to be a fundamentalist and with a militancy that his father never displayed.”

 Franklin Graham, as a young man, rebelled against his father before returning to the fold, Balmer noted.